 “Even after I was traded from the Sox in ’65, I still closely followed Tony’s career,” Lamabe told me years later at Jacksonville University, where he served as the head baseball coach for the Dolphins.
 Nearly ten years after he had last played with Conigliaro, Lamabe’s eyes still lit up whenever I brought up his name.
 “What a hitter,” Coach admitted to me when we went out to dinner in 1973.
 “Tony had that classic stroke.
 As a pitcher, he always put the fear of God into you.
 And yet, he was also an exceptional base runner and a great fielder who had a cannon of an arm.
 When I was on the mound for the Sox, I always knew that Tony would get to that ball in the corner.
 He willed his way to it.
 He was the best teammate one could have, supportive, enthusiastic, selfless.
 He just loved the game.”

 As both Tony C. and the Red Sox began to get off to an encouraging start in 1967, we Boston fans began to enter the Twilight Zone; the perpetual losers were now playing like confident winners.
-My father, still embittered that his beloved Boston Braves had departed for Milwaukee fifteen seasons previously, finally began to follow the Red Sox on a day-by-day basis because, as he admitted, “The Sox are finally playing a National League style of baseball these days.”
+My father, still embittered that his beloved Boston Braves had departed for Milwaukee in 1953, finally commenced to follow the Red Sox on a day-by-day basis because, as he admitted, “They’re finally playing a National League style of baseball these days.”

 Unlike previous years when the eventual pennant winner had usually sprinted to the lead by mid-spring, the American League quickly turned into a veritable quagmire.
 As the season progressed, no team emerged from a pack whose leader changed virtually every day.
 While the defending World Champion Baltimore Orioles eventually fell out of contention thanks to an unyielding series of injuries, the dangerous Minnesota Twins emerged as the most balanced squad in the league.
 Many baseball experts believed that the White Sox had the best pitching staff, while the Tigers possessed the league’s most prodigious offense.
 One last squad lingered near the top of the AL standings that spring like unhurried fog – the one-hundred-to-one-shot Boston Red Sox.